CirclesUBI/circles-mobile/README.md

 - `npm install`

-- Only Run This If You Need To Connect to AWS
+- Only Run The Next 3 Lines If You Need To Connect to AWS
 - `npm run configure` -> you will need to enter your aws credentials
 - `npm run init`
 - `npm run pull`